Klifu/klifu/game-flow.md

 So you do have a chance to encounter a lengandary pokemon early in game, but it is very less likely.

+### How to catch a wild pokemon?
+You catch a wild pokemon by droping it's health and then throwing a pokeball to catch it.
+Low level pokemons are so weak that you dont even need to fight it for catching.
+If while fighting the wild pokemon faints, you dont get to catch it, so be carefull while attacking.

+## Battling Pokemons